JakubGasparin/PKS_UDP_communication_system/README.md

 UDP-based communication system where clients and servers can exchange messages or files, acknowledge messages, handle errors, switch roles, and maintain communication using "Keep Alive Requests."
-The code uses custom made CRC to handle data integrity.
+The communication system uses Stop & Waith method for packet acknowledgements and custom-made header of the packets.